SBALDOCK/challenges/Udemy_dataStructures_course/notes.md

   - Depending on a certain condition, the window either increases or closes (and a new window is created)

 * **Divide and Conquer**
+  - Divide a data set into smaller chunks and then repeating process with a subset of data
+  - Can tremendously decrease time complexity

+### Recursion

+- Taking one problem and performing it over and over until you reach the base case
+- A process that calls itself
+- In almost all programming languages, there is a built in data structure that manages what happens when functions are invoked - call stack
+  - Data structure called stack
+  - When a function is invoked, it is placed on the top of the call stack
+  - When Javascript sees the return key word, the compiler removes(pops) from the top -